Reeb flows transverse to foliations

 Let us now consider a leafwise Brownian path $\gamma$ starting at a point $x\in M$.
-By \cref{thm:structure}, we may choose a short transversal $I_\gamma$ through $x$ such that holonomy of $I_\gamma$ along $\gamma$ exists for all time, and moreover that there exists a constant $C_\gamma$ permitting the inequality
+By \cref{thm:structure}, it is \plabel{fix:11.1.1}{almost surely possible} to choose a short orthogonal transversal $I_\gamma$ through $x$ such that holonomy of $I_\gamma$ along $\gamma$ exists for all time, and moreover that there exists a constant $E_\gamma$ permitting the inequality